 What to See and Things to do in Cusco Peru

 Plaza de Armas

 A trip to The Plaza de Armas in Cuzco Peru is one of the best things to do in Cusco.
 The Plaza de Armas was once the heart of the Inca capital and continues to be a center point for festivals and local events.
-It is a wonderful place to visit with kids.
+It is a wonderful place to visit with kids, much like the Plaza de Armas in Arequipa Peru.
 On the day we visited Cusco weather could not have been, more perfect.
 The sun was shining and there was a high school marching band competition going on in the Plaza de Armas.
 We sat on the park bench and enjoyed the celebrations for a while.
 The main square of Cusco was also a great place to people watch before heading to the Cathedral.

 Once inside you have the choice of 14 chapels to visit.
 Unfortunately, photographs are not allowed inside.
 This is not surprising as the church contains many priceless art pieces, including the oldest surviving painting in Cuzco.
 This painting is a depiction of the city during the devastating earthquake of 1650.
 And my favorite painting in the Cusco Cathedral is the 5 m x 4 m depiction of the Last Supper from 1753 by Quechua artist Marcos Zapata which contains a roast cuy (guinea pig) at the center of the table.

 We started our tour though, by gawking at the intricately carved cedar choir.
 It stood in stark contrast to the shiny silver altar.
 That is until we learned that the original altar, which was also made of intricately carved wood, was hidden behind the present altar.
 We ended our tour with a quick visit to the tiny crypt, where past priests of the church were laid to rest.
 There are several other churches nearby including Iglesia del Triunfo to the right of La Cathedral and Iglesia de Jesus to the left which can be visited if you have more time than we did.